What we see & what we don’t see

 Read this for the next time you see “truffle” on the menu, and be rightly suspicious. #

 It’s Craig Mod’s thing to take long walks in Japan and unplug himself from technology, experimenting with new ways of documenting, and he wrote another essay about it. #

 Camille Billops abandoned her four-year-old daughter to become the artist she knew she was meant to be. #

 The Profiler got profiled.
 And reportedly won’t get out of bed for anything less than USD$4 a word.
 Writing goals! #

-If you enjoyed this letter, please take a second to “heart” it down below, which I suspect will help get it onto Substack’s frontpage.
+If you enjoyed this letter, please take a second to “heart” it down below.
+You can also send me a recommendation via email.